 - you have access to an employee assistance helpline or medical care

 You can read more about contractual sick pay, including how your client can check if they should get it and what evidence their employer can ask for.

 If you haven’t been given a contract or it doesn’t mention sick pay, ask your manager, or check your staff handbook or intranet.

 If you’re an employee or agency worker you might get Statutory Sick Pay (SSP) for up to 28 weeks - check if you’re entitled to Statutory Sick Pay.

 If you can’t get SSP, you might be able to claim Universal Credit or another benefit - read more about getting money when you're off work sick.

 If you’re self-employed and you have income protection insurance you can make a claim.
 If you don’t have insurance, you can check what benefits you can get.

 You might want to claim compensation for your injury if you think it’s your employer’s or client’s fault - though this can be complicated and take a long time.

 If you’re a member of a trade union, contact your local representative or check their website for how to get in touch.
 They’ll help you decide what to do and might be able to come to meetings with your employer to support you.

-It’s best to get legal advice as soon as possible if you want to make a claim, because there are time limits - read more about claiming compensation for an injury.
+It’s best to get legal advice as soon as possible if you want to make a claim, because there are time limits.
+Check how to get legal advice about claiming compensation for an injury.